ULStats/MA4128Assessment-2018/SeanLeahy-MICE.md

 > summary(completeSet)
 ```
 The above code creates a new data frame in which the imputed values from the 1st imputation are combined with the original values.
-From this the descriptive statistics can be seen.

 ### Visualizing Imputed Data
 Using the stripplot function a visual representation of the imputed data can be seen.
 The values which have been imputed are in red while the original data is in blue.